 Competitors are encouraged to come along and share your beers with your friends and fellow competitors.

 Sampling many homebrews within a style category, with good and excellent examples clearly flagged is a great opportunity to learn about a style and how you can improve your brewing.
 With examples entered across nearly all styles it's also a great opportunity to explore the world of beer.
 You may well find a new style to try to brew.

-Breakfast and lunch will be provided for staff, stewards and judges.
+Food will be provided for staff, stewards and judges at judging sessions.

 There will be a pop-up food van at the Fourpure Tap Room.